ono-midori/ono-midori.github.io/techs/zguide.md

 Then the subscriber will most likely not receive anything.
 You'll blink, check that you set a correct filter and try again, and the subscriber will still not receive anything.

-Making a TCP connection involves to and from handshaking that takes several milliseconds depending on your network and the number of hops between peers.
+*Making a TCP connection involves to and from handshaking that takes several milliseconds depending on your network and the number of hops between peers.
 In that time, ZeroMQ can send many messages.
 For sake of argument assume it takes 5 msecs to establish a connection, and that same link can handle 1M messages per second.
-During the 5 msecs that the subscriber is connecting to the publisher, it takes the publisher only 1 msec to send out those 1K messages.
+During the 5 msecs that the subscriber is connecting to the publisher, it takes the publisher only 1 msec to send out those 1K messages.*

-In *Chapter 2 - Sockets and Patterns* we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
+In *Chapter 2 - Sockets and Patterns* we'll explain *how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready*.
 There is a simple and stupid way to delay the publisher, which is to sleep.
 Don't do this in a real application, though, because it is extremely fragile as well as inelegant and slow.
 Use sleeps to prove to yourself what's happening, and then wait for *Chapter 2 - Sockets and Patterns* to see how to do this right.

 The alternative to synchronization is to simply assume that the published data stream is infinite and has no start and no end.
 One also assumes that the subscriber doesn't care what transpired before it started up.
 This is how we built our weather client example.

-So the client subscribes to its chosen zip code and collects 100 updates for that zip code.
+*So the client subscribes to its chosen zip code and collects 100 updates for that zip code.
 That means about ten million updates from the server, if zip codes are randomly distributed.
 You can start the client, and then the server, and the client will keep working.
 You can stop and restart the server as often as you like, and the client will keep working.
-When the client has collected its hundred updates, it calculates the average, prints it, and exits.
+When the client has collected its hundred updates, it calculates the average, prints it, and exits.*

 Some points about the publish-subscribe (pub-sub) pattern:

-- A subscriber can connect to more than one publisher, using one connect call each time.
-Data will then arrive and be interleaved ("fair-queued") so that no single publisher drowns out the others.
+- *A subscriber can connect to more than one publisher, using one connect call each time.* Data will then arrive and be interleaved ("fair-queued") so that no single publisher drowns out the others.
-- If a publisher has no connected subscribers, then it will simply drop all messages.
+- *If a publisher has no connected subscribers, then it will simply drop all messages*.
-- If you're using TCP and a subscriber is slow, messages will queue up on the publisher.
-We'll look at how to protect publishers against this using the "high-water mark" later.
+- *If you're using TCP and a subscriber is slow, messages will queue up on the publisher*.
+We'll look at how to protect publishers against this using the "high-water mark" later. [pub实际上是看到有几个sub才发给他们.]

 From ZeroMQ v3.x, filtering happens at the publisher side when using a connected protocol (`tcp:<>` or `ipc:<>`).
 Using the `epgm:<>` protocol, filtering happens at the subscriber side.
 In ZeroMQ v2.x, all filtering happened at the subscriber side.